Zint: Manual

 6.1.2.1 Standard Code 2 of 5

-Also known as Code 2 of 5 Matrix this is a self-checking code used in industrial applications and photo development.
-Standard Code 2 of 5 will encode any length numeric input (digits 0-9).
+Also known as Code 2 of 5 Matrix, this is a self-checking code used in industrial applications and photo development.
+Standard Code 2 of 5 will encode numeric input (digits 0-9) up to a maximum of 80 digits.
 No check digit is added by default.
-To add a check digit, set option_2 = 1 or --vers=1.
-To add a check digit but not show it in the Human Readable Text, set option_2 = 2 or --vers=2.
+To add a check digit, set --vers=1 (API option_2 = 1).
+To add a check digit but not show it in the Human Readable Text, set --vers=2 (API option_2 = 2).

 6.1.2.2 IATA Code 2 of 5

-Used for baggage handling in the air-transport industry by the International Air Transport Agency, this self-checking code will encode any length numeric input (digits 0-9).
+Used for baggage handling in the air-transport industry by the International Air Transport Agency, this self-checking code will encode numeric input (digits 0-9) up to a maximum of 45 digits.
 No check digit is added by default.
-To add a check digit, set option_2 = 1 or --vers=1.
-To add a check digit but not show it in the human readable text, set option_2 = 2 or --vers=2.
+Check digit options are the same as for 6.1.2.1 Standard Code 2 of 5.

 6.1.2.3 Industrial Code 2 of 5

 This self-checking symbology encodes pairs of numbers, and so can only encode an even number of digits (0-9).
 If an odd number of digits is entered a leading zero is added by Zint.
+A maximum of 45 pairs (90 digits) can be encoded.
 No check digit is added by default.
-To add a check digit, set option_2 = 1 or --vers=1.
-To add a check digit but not show it in the human readable text, set option_2 = 2 or --vers=2.
+Check digit options are the same as for 6.1.2.1 Standard Code 2 of 5.

 6.1.2.5 Code 2 of 5 Data Logic